Has this article been insightful? Share it!

 Magnetic resonance imaging and CT scans help provide detailed images that reveal any structural abnormalities in the ventricles.

-This diagnostic test involves collecting a sample of your cerebrospinal fluid to test for any infection, inflammatory condition, bleeding or certain cancers and also measure the CSF pressure.
+This diagnostic test involves collecting a sample of your cerebrospinal fluid to test for any infection, inflammatory condition, bleeding, or certain cancers as well as to measure the CSF pressure.

 Manometers measure CSF pressure.
 Pressure-sensitive probes are used in nanometers to monitor intracranial pressure directly through the skull and put into the ventricles.

-Thankfully, there are various treatments available that can re-establish normal levels of CSF.
+Nowadays, there are various treatments available to re-establish normal levels of CSF.
 Sometimes, a patient may require multiple procedures to treat hydrocephalus.
 Conversely, CSF leaks may heal on their own.

 Treatment options largely depend on your current condition and the type of CSF disorder.
-These life-saving procedures often involve re-establishing the circulation and absorption of CSF fluid, either by removing the blockages or creating alternative pathways for the fluid to flow.
+These life-saving procedures often involve re-establishing CSF fluid circulation and absorption, either by removing the blockages or creating new pathways for the fluid to flow.

-Some of these are either medical treatment or surgical treatment.
+Some of these include medical or surgical treatment.
 Medical treatments serve as temporary measures to help lower pressure inside the brain or reduce CSF production.
-Surgical treatments are definitive treatments, and options are:
+Surgical treatments are definitive procedures, and the options are:

 Senior Consultant